Particl-Community/academy/guides/guide_mp_setup_installation.rst

 		.. rst-class:: bignums

 			#.
-Install the Tor daemon with homebrew by typing:
+Install the :term:`Tor` daemon with homebrew by typing:

 				.. code-block:: bash

 					brew install tor

 			#.
-Enable Tor as a Brew service by typing:
+Enable :term:`Tor` as a Brew service by typing:

 				.. code-block:: bash